Student Services and Amenities Fee (SSAF)

 Your SSAF money is spread across a range of student organisations and services.
 You could be accessing services that are financed by SSAF money without even realising it.

-In response to the COVID-19 crisis SUPRA has continued to advocate for student needs.
-Our successes include:
+In response to the COVID-19 crisis, SUPRA continued to advocate for student needs.
+Our successes included:

 • fee reductions for some courses that moved online as a result of COVID-19